vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/remediate.md

 You should consider blocking access to such elements, or limiting access to known sources, either whitelisted IP addresses or geographic locations.

 ??? info "Solution"
+    1.	create geo conditon named filterAffiliates
+        1.	add country US, and RO
-    1.	create XSS condition named filterXSS
+    2.	create string match condition named filterAdminUI
-        1.	query_string, url decode
-        2.	body, html entity decode
-        3.	body, url decode
-        4.	header, cookie, url decode
+        1.	uri, starts with, no transform, “/admin”
-    2.	create XSS rule named matchXSS
+    3.	create rule named matchAdminNotAffiliate
         1.	type regular
-        2. does match XSS condition: filterXSS
+        2.	does match string condition: filterAdminUI
-        3. does not match string match condition: filterXSSPathException
+        3.	does not match geo condition: filterAffiliates
+    4.	add rule to Web ACL

 ### 3. Enforce Request Hygiene